rootslab/qap/Readme.md

 > - uses a pattern string of 57 bytes/chars (ascii)
 > - builds a data buffer of 700 MB in memory
-> - uses a redundancy factor for boundary strings.
-The bigger the value, the lesser are occurrences of boundary string into the text buffer. ( range: [1,5] )
+> - uses a redundancy factor for pattern strings.
+The bigger the value, the lesser are occurrences of pattern string into the text buffer. ( range: [1,5] )

  **Custom Usage**: